The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Are We Measuring Diversity Correctly in ML?

 In some discrete domains, diversity is often evaluated in terms of the distribution of unique features.
 For example in \gls{NLP}, a standard metric is n-gram diversity, which is defined as the number of distinct n-grams divided by the total number of n-grams~\citep[e.g.][]{li2016diversity}.
 These metrics require an explicit, discrete feature representation.

 There are proposed metrics that use similarity scores to define diversity.
 The most widely used metric of this form is the average pairwise similarity score or the complement, the average dissimilarity.
 In text, variants of this metric include \acrshort{PAIRWISE-BLEU}~\citep{shen2019mixture} and \acrshort{D-LEX-SIM}~\citep{fomicheva2020unsupervised}, in which the similarity function is an n-gram overlap metric such as \acrshort{BLEU}~\citep{papineni2002bleu}.
 In biology, average dissimilarity is known as IntDiv~\citep{benhenda2017chemgan}, with similarity defined as the Jaccard (Tanimoto) similarity between molecular fingerprints.
-Average similarity has some shortcomings, which we highlight in \Cref{fig:properties}.
+Average similarity has some shortcomings, which we highlight in \ref{fig:properties}.
 The figure shows the similarity matrices induced by a shape similarity function and/or a color similarity function.
-Each entry in the matrices shown is defined to be $1$ if the column and the row share both shape and color, $0.5$ if they share either shape or color, and $0$ otherwise.
-As shown in \Cref{fig:properties}, the average similarity--IntDiv in the figure--becomes less sensitive as diversity increases and does not account for correlations between features.
-This is not the case for the Vendi Score, which accounts for correlations between features and is able to capture the increased diversity resulting from composing two orthogonal similarity functions.
+Each of the similarity functions is $1$ when the index of the column and the index of the row have the same shape or color and $0$ otherwise.
+As shown in \ref{fig:properties}, the average similarity--here measured by IntDiv--becomes less sensitive as diversity increases and does not account for correlations between features.
+This is not the case for the Vendi Score, which accounts for correlations between features and is able to capture the increased diversity resulting from composing distinct similarity functions.
+Related to the metric we propose here is a similarity-sensitive diversity metric proposed in ecology by~\citet{leinster2012measuring}, and which was introduced in the context of \gls{ML} by~\citet{posada2020gait}.
+This metric is based on a notion of entropy defined in terms of a \textit{similarity profile}, a vector whose entries are equal to the expected similarity scores of each element.
+Like IntDiv, it does not account for correlations between features.